-Achievement approval is designed to support multiple Achievement Approvers.
-If you are about to approve an achievement that another reviewer has approved, you will receive a message that the achievement has been approved.
+Activity approval is designed to support multiple Achievement Reviewers.
+If you are about to approve an activity that another reviewer has approved, you will receive a message that the activity has been approved.

-To approve achievements, navigate to Achievements under the Admin menu
+To approve activities, navigate to Achievements under the Admin menu

 Once there, you will see all of the achievements pending review.
 Once here, there are two main actions you will generally take: (1) review the requirements of the activity and (2) review the evidence provided by the learner.

-You have two primary actions you can take: Suspend or Approve.
+You have two primary actions you can take: Approve or Pause.
 If you Approve you can provide feedback to the learner.
-If you Suspend, you must provide feedback to the learner.
+If you Pause, you must provide feedback to the learner.
 In both cases, the learner will receive an email with your message and the status of their achievement.

-Tip: Creating default messages when defining the activity will save you a lot of time approving by allowing you to quickly select and share feedback with the learner.
+- Creating default response when defining the activity will save you a lot of time approving by allowing you to quickly select and share feedback with the learner.

 Filters are a great way to speed up the approval process by allowing you to focus on a given activity or set of activities.
 You can apply filter for a particular user, school, level, mission, or activity.
 The filters will remain applied until you remove them.